 Petition to apply for court winding up in Myanmar

-A court petition to wind up a company is usually made by the company itself or a creditor (or creditors).
-In some circumstances, the petition may be made by a contributory (or contributories) or by the Registrar of Companies of Myanmar (Registrar).
+A court petition to wind up a company is usually made by the company itself or any creditor or creditors (including any contingent or prospective creditor or creditors), or by any contributory or contributories or by the Registrar.
 Any one of these parties can make the petition separately, or together with the other parties.

 An order for winding up shall operate in favour of all creditors and of all contributories of the company as if made on the joint petition of a creditor and of a contributory.
 The winding up is deemed to commence at the time of the presentation of the petition.